What is Nexus?

 Letting agent enables Nexus

-Nexus is enabled by letting agents inside their existing platform and is not available as a standalone landlord product.
+Nexus is enabled by letting agents inside their existing client accounting or payments platform.
+It is not available as a standalone landlord product.
 No setup, no training required.

 02.